Planning, design, construction and monitoring of sand bypassing systems.

 > Mobile and fixed sand bypassing systems

 Each sand bypassing system is unique, designed to suit site specific coastal processes, marine infrastructure and environmental constraints by a multi-disciplinary team with expertise in coastal processes, coastal engineering, marine structures, MEPI, slurry and clear water hydraulics.
-PRDW retains all these expertise in-house.
+PRDW retains all this expertise in-house.
 On complex projects, PRDW will sub-consult specialist input in the areas of MEPI and slurry hydraulics.